Lautaroef/loan_application_service/README.md

 # Grant privileges to your user
 GRANT ALL PRIVILEGES ON DATABASE loan_company TO <username>;
+GRANT ALL PRIVILEGES ON SCHEMA public TO <username>;
 ```
 3. Set up `.env` file from .env.template.
 Fill in your DB user and password.
 4. Run `npm install` from the root directory.